 Typically the student’s work will look like this:

 - Reading and applying one lesson a day in Ken Wapnick’s “Journey through the Workbook” throughout the six month program, starting with Lesson#1 on Jan.1st, 2018.

 - Reading and listening assignments, accessed with Dropbox links provided by the SFACIM

 - Connecting with assigned mentor twice a month by phone or in person

-- Attending at least one other SFACIM class (or CI graduate Susan Dugan’s Tuesday class, Chris Dixon’s Friday class, or Thursday Morning Online Course & Coffee Chat) on alternate weeks between CI classes… or doing a CI “buddy” phone check-in meeting of 2 or more current Immersion students (put together and coordinated twice a month by the students themselves).
+- Attending at least one other SFACIM class (or CI graduate Susan Dugan’s Tuesday class, Chris Dixon’s Friday class, or Thursday Morning Online Course & Coffee Chat, or watching Thurs.
+Chat replay) on alternate weeks between CI classes….

-Students are expected to attend a minimum of 10 CI classes.
-Classes can be attended by phone in certain circumstances.
+Students are expected to attend a minimum of 10 CI classes, and watch replays online of any classes they miss… Classes can be attended by phone in certain circumstances.
 (Please, no eating during class… thanks.)

 Video and audio replays of each class are made available online to all the participants, whether you are attending in-person or online.